Harlock: Space Pirate: Box office

+Critical reception

 The film received mixed reviews from critics.
 Filmmaker James Cameron praised the film for its CGI animation and use of 3D.

 It was recognized as the best international animated feature at the fifth annual 3D Creative Arts Awards held at Warner Bros.
 Studios in Los Angeles on January 28, 2014.
 It was nominated for the Japan Academy Prize for Animation of the Year at the 37th Japan Academy Prize.
 It won the Lumière award in Best International 3D Feature – Animated category at the 3D Creative Arts Award (2014).